 Coastal and Estuarine Physical Oceanography

-The coastal oceanography research group at the University of Oregon focuses on understanding the dynamics of how estuarine circulation and the shelf interact.
+The coastal oceanography research group at the University of Oregon focuses on understanding the dynamics of how estuarine circulation interacts with both the open ocean, on one end, and the terrestrial (or ice) system on the other end.
 We use a combination of observational oceanography and numerical modeling techniques to investigate how well our current conceptual models of these regions work.
-The coastal ocean is a critical area environmentally: population pressure is increasing, particularly near the coast, which brings additional stress to the nearshore ecosystem.
+Estuaries are critical areas environmentally: population pressure is increasing, particularly near the coast.
 On top of these anthropogenic impacts, estuaries and nearshore ocean regions display striking natural variations on timescales from tidal to seasonal to interannual.
-Understanding how this variability influences the estuarine and coastal circulation is the primary question driving our group.
-The circulation in these regions drives many of the headline-grabbing science topics in the news today: How fast will sea level rise?
+The circulation in these regions drives many of the science headlines today: How fast will sea level rise?
 If there is an oil spill in Coos Bay, where will it disperse?
 What drives hypoxia and dead zones on the Oregon shelf?
-What impact does meltwater have on fjord circulation?
+What impact does the ocean have on ice sheets?

 Check out other marine science happening at the UO!